eregon/path/README.md

     path = dir "/" base = dir "/" stem ext

+All of these are methods of Path:

 * dir:  "/some/dir"
 * base: "file.ext"
 * ext:  ".ext"
+* stem: "file"

 ### join